On the Boundary of the Robust Admissible Set in State and Input Constrained Nonlinear Systems: The Robust Admissible Set

-\begin{definition} The \emph{robust admissible set}, denoted by $\RA$, is the set of all initial states $\bar{x}$ in the constraint set $\G$ for which there exists a control $u\in \U$ such that, for all disturbance $d\in \D$, the corresponding integral curve $x^{(\bar{x},u,d)}$ of system \eqref{eq:control_system} starting at $\bar{x}$, satisfies the state constraints \eqref{eq:state_constraints} for all future times.
+We next define the robust admissible set of system \eqref{eq:control_system} subject to the state constraints \eqref{eq:state_constraints}. \begin{definition} The \emph{robust admissible set}, denoted by $\RA$, is the set of all initial states $\bar{x}$ in the constraint set $\G$ for which there exists a control $u\in \U$ such that, for all disturbance $d\in \D$, the corresponding integral curve $x^{(\bar{x},u,d)}$ of system \eqref{eq:control_system} starting at $\bar{x}$, satisfies the state constraints \eqref{eq:state_constraints} for all future times.
 In mathematical terms it reads:

 \end{definition}

 Its complement relative to $\G$ is given by